How to Use This Site

 SearchTrees.com is an archive of many different family trees that begin in colonial Pennsylvania prior to the Revolutionary War.
 These family trees descend in later generations into the midwest (Ohio, Indiana, and Illinois) and as far as California and we trace them down to about 1930 or so when possible.

-These records were collected by Bruce Beacher Ph.d., his nephew Jonathan Beacher, and the many genealogists who have contributed info since we published Bruce’s research on the Internet.
+The info on this website was collected by Bruce Beacher Ph.d., his nephew Jonathan Beacher, and the many genealogists who have contributed info since we published Bruce’s research on the Internet.
 Sources are cited at bottom of most tree pages.
-If no citation, info is unproven.

 Locations given are in the counties/townships as they exist today, except for census listings which use the location that existed then.